 What do you do if you’re involved in an accident?

-The best automobile injury attorney at The Law Office of Siler and Ingber is a just a phone call away and is experienced in tackling cases involving self-driving cars in New York City.
+The best car injury attorney at The Law Office of Siler and Ingber is just a phone call away and is experienced in tackling cases involving self-driving cars in New York City.

 If you or someone you know has been injured in an accident involving Tesla’s autopilot and need a winning law firm, contact Siler &Ingber today.
 Call us on 1-877-529-4343 or complete our online form on this page to schedule a case evaluation with one of our experienced car accident attorneys.
 Our consultation is free and we do not charge a fee unless we win your case.